landodotworld/nextstep/README.md

 # Purpose
 Time is everything!
 I am pace execution.
-Motivated by fast execution, flexibility, real transformation, growth and long term potential.
+Motivated by speed, flexibility, real transformation, growth and long term potential.

 # About me
 It was challenging to live as a teenager away from the city.
 Today it is a gift to have this farm as our family <a href="https://www.instagram.com/epicoshouse/">life project.</a> <br>